Protections for my family - Post 1 April 2014 Leaver

 Lump sum death grant

-If you have a deferred benefit, but you die before those benefits are payable, a death grant equal to five times the value of your pension may be paid as a death grant to your nominee(s).
+If you have a deferred benefit, but you die before those benefits have been paid, a death grant equal to five times the value of your pension may be paid as a death grant to your nominee(s).

 You can check your current nominations by logging into your online pension account.